diunko/cocaine-book/frameworks.md

 ## Worker requirements

-Here are requirements for any code that wants to implement behaving worker under cocaine-runtime management.
+Here are the requirements for any code that wants to implement behaving worker under cocaine-runtime management.

 1. Overview